Mouse

 In 2020, an infected mouse escapes from the Institute of Functional Immortality, where technology for Putin's immortality is being developed.
 This results in a devastating zombie apocalypse that sweeps through Moscow, leaving behind a trail of destruction and death.
 Millions of people die, becoming zombies.
 The infected have heightened senses of hearing and smell, but their vision and motor skills are severely impaired, which makes an escape possible, if far from easy.

-The story follows three different groups of characters: Seva (15) and Kostya (10), two brothers trapped in their apartment, their parents killed, looking for a way to get out of town; Asya, a girl dressed in a full-length costume of a pink mouse, who is also trying to escape the city and return to her hometown, finding romance along the way against all odds; and the 80-year-old doctor of biological sciences, Lavr, and his prison guard, Tonya, stuck in a paddy outside the prison, where Lavr is kept on charges of treason.
+The story follows three different groups of characters: Seva (15) and Kostya (10), two brothers trapped in their apartment, their parents killed, looking for a way to get out of town; Asya, a girl dressed in a full-length pink mouse costume, who is also trying to escape the city and return to her hometown –finding romance along the way against all odds; Lavr, an 80-year-old doctor of biological sciences, and his prison guard, Tonya, stuck in a flooded field outside the prison where Lavr is kept on charges of treason.

-The three groups set off from different parts of town heading in the same direction as they try to escape the city.
-The story unfolds through the three parallel narratives, each group facing various dangers and challenges.
-As we follow their journeys through devastated Moscow, they will get to visit the Pushkin museum, escape from a deranged cannibal, walk through the metro tunnels, climb the rooftops and hijack a train.
-Eventually, they all converge in the final chapter, where their paths cross and their fates are intertwined.
+The three groups set off from different parts of the city, all heading in the same direction while trying to escape.
+The story unfolds through three parallel narratives, each group facing various dangers and challenges.
+Along the way, they visit the Pushkin Museum, escape from a deranged cannibal, traverse metro tunnels, climb rooftops, and hij ack a train.
+Eventually, they converge in the final chapter, where their paths intersect and their fates become intertwined.

-The novel ultimately explores the themes of survival, hope, and human connection in the face of adversity, all while providing a sharp social critique of contemporary politics through its satirical depiction of the brutal deaths of well-known political figures.
+The novel ultimately explores the themes of survival, hope, and human connection in the face of adversity, while offering a sharp social critique of contemporary politics through its satirical depiction of the brutal deaths of well-known political figures.

-The book is a captivating and uncompromisingly genre-true read that keeps the reader hooked until the very end, while undoubtfully authentic in its depiction.
+The book is a captivating and uncompromisingly genre-true read that keeps the reader hooked until the very end, while remaining unquestionably authentic in its depiction.
 From the city's toponymy to restaurant interiors, electric train management technology, and the interior design of the Pushkin Museum's rooms, everything is precise, true, and recognisable.
-This authenticity transforms reading into a pleasure that rivals watching a blockbuster.
-A very timely book.
-I wish millions of fellow citizens would read it.
+This authenticity turns reading into a pleasure that rivals watching a blockbuster.
+A very timely book – I wish millions of fellow citizens would read it.
 It's an outstanding ingredient in the vaccine against rabies.

 This is a right book in these hard times.
 There’s much heroic in the text, as the genre requires.
 And we need heroism today.
 Moreover, there are many Dostoevskian descriptions of streets, buildings, and even metro stations in the text.
 To me, who desperately misses Moscow, it was intriguing to read about the city, even if it is being demolished in the book.